pwnage101/value-per-acre/san_diego_data/downloads/README.md

 ## Data that I used:

-* San Diego shapefiles are available for free at https://rdw.sandag.org/
+* SanGIS shapefiles are available for free at https://rdw.sandag.org/
   * I didn't include these in the repository because I didn't want to risk copyright infringement, but you can easily create an account and download the data for free.
 I did, however, include the PDF documentation for the shapefile layers.